Grand Challenges FundS (GCF)

-The #MyKnowledgeCounts Campaign is a signature programs of CYPHER X. It exists to market our mission, firms we list on the social stock exchange, and tech startups we incubate.
+The #MyKnowledgeCounts Campaign is a signature programs of CYPHER X. It exists to market our mission and firms we list on the social stock exchange.
 Social marketing and movement-building can transform social work practice into a breeding ground for technology innovators.

 With #MyKnowledgeCounts, we tackle three objectives for startups we list on the social stock exchange:

 We co-design marketing efforts that highlight their social impact in local communities,